Our History

 In spring of 2022 and summer of 2023, she opened her facility introducing several groups of horses used in the therapy programs here.
 Mental health professionals from the Northwest took part in these meetings along with a few Equine Specialists.

-In 2023, she worked with Lisa Carder, LMFT until October when she moved back to North Carolina to work with veterans.
+In 2023, she worked with Lisa Carder, LMFT until October when she moved back to South Carolina to work school based programs.

 Published Material